Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Introduction

-On the other end of the feedback spectrum, \piii stars that will collapse to a BH will still emit ionizing radiation for their main sequence lifetime before collapse.
-Radiative feedback has been shown to shut down continuing star formation~\citep{Whalen2008,wise2012b,Hopkins2019FB}, limiting the conversion of gas to stars in star-forming regions.
+Even if a \piii star is outside the mass range for SN, it will still emit ionizing radiation for its main sequence lifetime before collapsing to a BH.
+Such radiative feedback has been shown to shut down continuing star formation in its vicinity ~\citep{Whalen2008,wise2012b,Hopkins2019FB}, limiting the conversion of gas to stars in star forming regions.
 Unfortunately, having the extremely high resolution ($\lesssim 20$ pccm\footnote{Comoving units have -cm appended to the base unit throughout this paper; the base unit is assumed to be proper.}, $M_{DM} \lesssim 10^4$ \msun) required to precisely model \piii SFF means that simulations of large (i.e., statistically relevant to the observable universe) volumes have not been able to approach modern redshifts~\citep{wise2012, xu2016, smith2015, Hopkins2019FB}.
 To avoid the computational expense of precisely modelling the \piii era, some practitioners adopt a metallicity floor~\citep{Hopkins2018}, while others altogether disregard the effect of Pop III pre-enrichment on star formation~\citep{vogels2014}.
 Neither of these simplifications account for the fact that enrichment by \piii stars is (a) non-uniformly distributed in space, (b) rare, and (c) necessary for enriched star formation.
-In fact, recent work ~\citep{jeon2017, hicks2020} has shown that extremely low metallicity stars may form in halos that have been enriched by an external Pop III SN event.
-This represents a sequence of star formation that is impossible to model using the above simplifications.
+Multiple recent works have highlighted the need for a more intelligent model for the \piii era: ~\citealt{jeon2017} and~\citealt{hicks2021} have shown that extremely low metallicity stars may form in halos that have been enriched by an external Pop III SN event, which represents a sequence of star formation that is impossible to model using the above simplifications.
+The lack of precision modelling of the \piii era is additionally cited as a potential cause for mismatches between simulations and observations of dwarf galaxies presented in \cite{wheeler2019}. \cite{regan2017} attempted to determine how super-massive black holes could form from primordial halos.
+They determine that the environment of a protogalaxy must avoid \piii star formation to enable the collapse of the protogalaxy into a black hole--simplistic models that assume a metallicity floor or ignore the metal contribution to enriched star formation will never be able to capture such a phenomenon.
+These prior works and the limitations of currently used simplifications both highlight the need for a model that can bridge the gap between precision full-physics simulations and the current methods that ignore the ``initial conditions'' of metallicity in the universe.